Carrie Vanderform, RSW, RSSW (she/her)

 Carrie Vanderform is the lead counsellor at the STEP Youth Resource Centre.
 She is a dedicated social worker and believes in creating a circle of care for youth by partnering with community agencies and working together to support the youth in Niagara.
 A graduate from Niagara College in the Social Service Work program, Carrie also received her Bachelor of Social Work from McMaster University and is currently a field instructor for social work students.

-She is an active member of the St. Georges Social Justice Committee and has served on interdisciplinary teams supporting youth in the community, as well as on the board for Out of the Heat.
+Carrie has served on interdisciplinary teams supporting youth in the community, as well being a board member for Out of the Heat Niagara.
 Carrie has a deep commitment for social justice, equity and advocacy.
-Carrie’s interactions with clients and approach to social justice are informed by lived experience and passion for many of the issues that STEP’s clientele face.
+Carrie’s interactions with clients and approach to social justice are informed by her lived experience and understanding.
 Carrie’s years of volunteer work in the education sector, for which she won numerous awards, show her dedication and care for the youth in our communities.
-Carrie believes strongly in providing client-centred and family-centred care.
+Carrie believes strongly in providing client-centered and family-centered care.

 Lisa employs empathy and compassion in a strengths-based, client-led approach to social work.
 Lisa is passionate about meeting youth where they are, acknowledging their inherent value, and empowering them to design the life they wish to live.
 Lisa has thoughtfully engaged children, youth, and caregivers through young parent mentorships with Big Brothers Big Sisters.
 Through her volunteer work, Lisa recognizes the enormity of the privilege she experiences by serving as a dedicated Crisis Responder with Kids Help Phone.

 In addition to her professional development, Lisa actively enjoys hiking.
 She has completed over 250kms of her goal to finish the Bruce Trail end-to-end hike, totaling approximately 900kms from Queenston to Tobermory.